dishadey-github/supermarket-sales-data-analytics-report/README.md

 ![Filter 2](https://github.com/dishadey-github/supermarket-sales-data-analytics-report/assets/60807918/49843d27-cbc2-4f6f-bee8-3a82ebcfc42e)

 This analysis shows reflecting upon the following filters\
-Customer Name: Aaron Hawkins
+- Customer Name : Aaron Hawkins
-Country/Region: United States
+- Country/Region : United States
-Segment: Corporate
+- Segment : Corporate
-Date Range: 14-01-2020 to 13-12-2023
+- Date Range : 14-01-2020 to 13-12-2023
 the dashboard updates to reflect data specific to these criteria.
 This allows for targeted analysis and better decision-making.

 #### Example Values: